Dean Windass: Return to Bradford City

-Windass' second spell at Bradford City was equally as successful on a personal scale and he climbed to the club's third highest scorer in its history.
-City's fortunes on and off the pitch were poor, and with the club unable to pay money for players, relegation to Division Two followed.
+Windass returned to Bradford City in time for the 2003-04 Division One campaign, was equally as successful on a personal scale and he climbed to the club's third highest scorer in its history.However, this was not a successful period for the club who no longer had the spending power they had enjoyed just a few years earlier, and were relegated at the end of that season.
 In 2004–05 Windass scored 28 goals to be the top scorer in the Football League although the club could only finish in mid-table.
 The following season Windass added another 20 goals as Bradford City matched the previous season's 13th place finish.

 Windass remained a controversial character and in September 2006, on FIFA Fair Play Day, he was accused of grabbing fellow professional John Finnigan by the testicles during Bradford City's 2–1 win over Cheltenham Town.
 Finnigan was then sent off for violent conduct after hitting Windass.
 Earlier that year he had received a five game ban for abusing referee Darren Drysdale in the Valley Parade car park after a drawn game against Brentford.

-Despite persistent speculation about a return to Hull City, and repeated bids of up to £500,000 from Premiership Wigan Athletic by former manager Paul Jewell, on 19 October 2006 he signed an extension to his Bradford City contract until 2009, stating an ambition to score the 40 goals he needs to become the club's all-time top scorer by the time his new contract ends.
+Despite persistent speculation about a return to Hull City, and repeated bids of up to £500,000 from Premiership Wigan Athletic by former Bradford manager Paul Jewell, on 19 October 2006 he signed an extension to his Bradford City contract until 2009, stating an ambition to score the 40 goals he needs to become the club's all-time top scorer by the time his new contract ends.

 However, on 17 January 2007, it was confirmed that Windass would return to Hull City on loan until the end of the season.
-The money Hull paid for the loan deal and the savings Bradford made on Windass' wages ensured Bradford City chairman Julian Rhodes could pay urgent bills.
+The money Hull paid for the loan deal and the savings Bradford made not having to pay his wages ensured Bradford City chairman Julian Rhodes could pay urgent bills.
 He was not to return to Bradford City and he finished with 76 league goals and 87 goals in total.
 The tally puts him behind just Bobby Campbell and Frank O'Rourke in the club's goal scoring charts.